waggle-sensor/waggle-docs/docs/tutorials/compute-at-edge.md

 ### Schedule plugin for deployment

-_TODO Tie in with Yongho's scheduling doc._
+_TODO This is work in progress!
+We will update this section once the scheduler is public._

 ### Access plugin data